jpravetz/aurelia-resource-index/README.md

-# au-generate-resource-index
+# aurelia-resource-index

-Generator creates index.js to declare all resources within a folder as global
+Generates index.js that declares all resources within a folder as global

 In a project generated with aurelia-cli it is common to place all resources within a src/resources folder and to make these resources global.